 Kadalekaalu / black channa sundal /usli reminds me of my childhood days .
 Every month we used to go to Chandramouleshawara temple in Mysore for sankashtahara ganapathi pooja.
 There in that temple, like most of the temples, after the pooja they used to give the kadalekaalu usli as prasadam along with karigadubu (Kadale kaalu is known to be the favorite of Lord Ganesha).
 There is always something about the temple prasadams, is it the quantity they give or is it really the taste?
 Amazes me!
 Anyway I always loved it.
 Now my kids love this usal.
 Usli made with black channa is the one which gives you that temple taste! with right amount of hing and fresh grated coconut, who can say no to it?

-Finally, after all the water evaporates, turn off the heat and add cilantro/coriander leaves and fresh coconut.
+- Finally, after all the water evaporates, turn off the heat and add cilantro/coriander leaves and fresh coconut.
+Mix it.

 Either you can sprout it or you can just cook the soaked kalachanna.